CD REVIEWS - TEXAS MUSIC TIMES CD FIREPOWER!

 by Keith Howerton and Steve Circeo |

-| THE TEXAS MUSIC TIMES FIREPOWER SCALE |
+THE AMERICANA MUSIC TIMES FIREPOWER SCALE |

 |